How much does the Everest Base Camp trek via Gokyo Lakes and Cho La Pass cost?

 2. Trekking Company: Different local agencies offer various packages depending on the level of service, accommodation type, and customization.
 Compare inclusions carefully when choosing your provider.

-3. Permits and Entry Fees: You’ll need several permits, including the Sagarmatha National Park Permit (NPR 3000), the Khumbu Pasang Lhamu Rural Municipality Permit (NPR 3000), and a TIMS Card (USD $20 if traveling with a government-registered company).
+3. Permits and Entry Fees: You’ll need several permits, including the Sagarmatha National Park Permit (NPR 3000), the Khumbu Pasang Lhamu Rural Municipality Permit (NPR 3000), and a TIMS Card ($20 if traveling with a government-registered company).

 4. Accommodation Options: Standard treks include basic teahouse stays, but premium packages may offer upgraded rooms with attached bathrooms or heating in key villages.